 Surprisingly little has in fact been published to date describing the actual efficiency of cut-off walls after their installation: most of the publications describe design and construction and have usually been written soon after construction by the contractors themselves.
-The soon to be published research into this matter by the Virginia Tech team of Rice and Duncan is, therefore, eagerly awaited.
-Although there is some published evidence (e.g., Davidson, 1990) that the walls have not always functioned as well as anticipated, it can be reasonably assumed that the majority of the remediations have been successful, provided a) the wall has been extended laterally and vertically into competent, impermeable and non-erodible bedrock; b) that there is full lateral continuity between panels with no clay contamination; and c) that the panels themselves contain no concrete segregations or slurry/soil inclusions.
+The research into this matter conducted by the Virginia Tech team of Rice and Duncan (Rice and Duncan, 2010a, 2010b) is, therefore, of particular significance.
+Although there is some published evidence (e.g., Davidson, 1990) that the walls have not always functioned as well as anticipated, it can be reasonably assumed that the majority of the remediations have been successful, provided that (1) the wall has been extended laterally and vertically into competent, impermeable and non-erodible bedrock; (2) there is full lateral continuity between panels with no clay contamination; and (3) the panels themselves contain no concrete segregations or slurry/soil inclusions.
 It may also be stated that the capabilities of the technology of the day have not always been able to satisfy the depth criterion.
-EM 1110-2-1901 published in 1986 by the USACE states that the experienced efficiency of cut-off walls calculated based on head reduction across the wall was 90% or better for properly constructed walls.
-The term "properly" is not defined and no update to this information has been published by the Government.
+EM 1110-2-1901 published in 1986 by the USACE (U.S. Army Corps of Engineers) states that the experienced efficiency of cut-off walls calculated based on head reduction across the wall was 90 percent or better for properly constructed walls.
+The term "properly" is not defined, and no update to this information has since been published.

-There is also the case of the diaphragm wall at Wolf Creek Dam, KY, the length and depth of which were restricted by the technology and funds available at the time.
-As a result, a new wall, deeper and larger, is about to be built to finally cut off the flow occurring through the deep, heavily karstified limestones.
+There is also the case of the diaphragm wall at Wolf Creek Dam, KY, the length and depth of which were restricted by the technology and funds available at the time (1975-1979).
+As a result, a new wall, deeper and larger, is being built to finally cut off the flow, which has resumed through the deep, heavily karstified limestones under and beyond the existing wall.

-GROUT CURTIANS
+GROUT CURTAINS